-I am pleased to present to you a balanced Fiscal Year (FY) 2021/22 Proposed Operating Budget for the Town of Los Gatos.
-This past year has truly been an unprecedented time in our nation's history and the Town continues to grapple with the repercussions of shuttering large swaths of the economy to mitigate the public health consequences of COVID-19.
-While the budget is balanced, it was balanced primarily through the use of one-time resources from the federal government as well as belt tightening expenditure reductions across Town operations.
+I am pleased to present to you a balanced Fiscal Year (FY) 2022/23 Proposed Operating Budget for the Town of Los Gatos.
+This past year continued to see a gradual return to economic normalcy from the unprecedented repercussions of shuttering large swaths of the economy to mitigate the public health consequences of COVID-19.
+While the budget is balanced, it was balanced through the use of one-time American Rescue Plan Act (ARPA) resources from the federal government as well as continued status quo budget direction across Town operations.